-Hydronephrosis (kidney swelling) is a condition that occurs with a disease.
+Hydronephrosis (kidney swelling) occurs as the result of a disease.
 It is not a disease itself.
 Conditions that are often associated with unilateral hydronephrosis include:

-Unilateral hydronephrosis occurs in approximately 1 in 100 people.
+Unilateral hydronephrosis occurs in about 1 in 100 people.

-Patients who have only one kidney, who have immune-compromising disorders such as diabetes or HIV, or who have received a transplant should be treated promptly.
+People who have only one kidney, who have immune system disorders such as diabetes or HIV, or who have had a transplant will need prompt treatment.

 If hydronephrosis is left untreated, the affected kidney may be permanently damaged.
-Kidney insufficiency or kidney failure is rare with unilateral hydronephrosis because the other kidney usually functions normally.
-However, if the patient has only one functioning kidney, kidney failure will occur.
+Kidney failure is rare if the other kidney is working normally.
+However, kidney failure will occur if there is only one functioning kidney.

-Call your health care provider if you have prolonged or severe flank pain, or if you suspect hydronephrosis.
+Call your health care provider if you have ongoing or severe flank pain, or fever, or if you think you may have hydronephrosis.

 Hydronephrosis; Chronic hydronephrosis; Acute hydronephrosis; Urinary obstruction

 Zeidel ML.
 Obstructive uropathy.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 125.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 125.

 SinghI, Strandhoy JW, Assimos DG.
 Pathophysiology of urinary tract obstruction.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 40.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 40.